Mike Brown (American football executive): Personal life

+Brown's net worth was estimated at $2.1 billion by Forbes in 2022.

+Following the death of Bears owner Virginia Halas McCaskey in February 2025, Brown became the oldest owner in the NFL.

+Philanthropy

 In 2008, Brown and the Bengals donated $250,000 to assist the Cincinnati Park Board in paying for Cincinnati Riverfront Park.
 He has contributed to a number of Republican campaigns, including several Presidential bids.